bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Brevity
 - [ ] No use of imperative logic where declarative logic is possible - especially in looping
-- [ ] No use of unncessarily complex logic
+- [ ] No use of unnecessarily complex logic
 - [ ] No code duplication
 - [ ] Use of utilities